 Denominator = The total number of surveys distributed minus ineligibles.
-Ineligibles include deceased individuals and those who were not employed at the hospital during data collection.
+Ineligibles include deceased individuals and those who were not employed at the nursing home during data collection.

 As a data cleaning step, we examined whether any individual survey records submitted to the database were missing responses on all of the nondemographic survey items (indicating the respondent did not answer any of the main survey questions).
-Records where all nondemographic survey items were left blank by the respondent were found (even though these blank records should not have been submitted to the database).
-We therefore removed these blank records from the larger dataset and adjusted any affected hospital's response rate numerator and overall response rate accordingly.
+Records where all nondemographic survey items were missing were excluded from the nursing home's numerator.
+Nursing homes were included in the database only if they had a numerator of at least 10 after this data cleaning step.

 Calculation of Percent Positive Scores

 Most of the survey's items ask respondents to answer using 5-point response categories in terms of agreement (Strongly agree, Agree, Neither, Disagree, Strongly disagree) or frequency (Always, Most of the time, Sometimes, Rarely, Never).
-Three of the 12 patient safety culture composites use the frequency response option (Feedback and Communication About Error, Communication Openness, and Frequency of Events Reported), while the other 9 composites use the agreement response option.
+Three of the 12 patient safety culture composites use the frequency response option (Handoffs, Feedback and Communication About Incidents, and Communication Openness), while the other 9 composites use the agreement response option.

 Item-Level Percent Positive Response

-Both positively worded items (such as "People support one another in this work area") and negatively worded items (such as "We have patient safety problems in this work area") are included in the survey.
+Both positively worded items (such as "Staff support one another in this nursing home") and negatively worded items (such as "Staff use shortcuts to get their work done faster") are included in the survey.
 Calculating the percent positive response on an item is different for positively and negatively worded items:

-For example, for the item "People support one another in this work area," if 50 percent of respondents within a hospital Strongly agree and 25 percent Agree, the item-level percent positive response for that hospital would be 50% + 25% = 75% positive.
+For example, for the item "Staff support one another in this nursing home," if 50 percent of respondents within a nursing home Strongly agree and 25 percent Agree, the item-level percent positive response for that nursing home would be 50% + 25% = 75% positive.

-For example, for the item "We have patient safety problems in this work area," if 60 percent of respondents within a hospital Strongly disagree and 20 percent Disagree, the item-level percent positive response would be 80 percent positive (i.e., 80 percent of respondents do not believe they have patient safety problems in their work area).
+For example, for the item "Staff use shortcuts to get their work done faster," if 60 percent of respondents within a nursing home Strongly disagree and 20 percent Disagree, the item-level percent positive response would be 80 percent positive (i.e., 80 percent of respondents do not believe staff use shortcuts to get their work done faster).

 Composite-Level Percent Positive Response

 The survey's 42 items measure 12 areas, or composites, of patient safety culture.
 Each of the 12 patient safety culture composites includes 3 or 4 survey items.
-Composite scores were calculated for each hospital by averaging the percent positive response on the items within a composite.
-For example, for a three-item composite, if the item-level percent positive responses were 50 percent, 55 percent, and 60 percent, the hospital's composite-level percent positive response would be the average of these three percentages, or 55 percent positive.ix
+Composite scores were calculated for each nursing home by averaging the percent positive response on the items within a composite.
+For example, for a three-item composite, if the item-level percent positive responses were 50 percent, 55 percent, and 60 percent, the nursing home's composite-level percent positive response would be the average of these three percentages, or 55% positive.

 Item and Composite Percent Positive Scores

-To calculate your hospital's composite score, simply average the percentage of positive response to each item in the composite.
-Here is an example of computing a composite score for Overall Perceptions of Patient Safety:
+To calculate your nursing home's composite score, simply average the percentage of positive response to each item in the composite.
+Here is an example of computing a composite score for Nonpunitive Response to Mistakes:

 - Calculate the percentage of positive responses at the item level.
-(Go to example in Table 1.)
+(Refer to the example in Table 1.)

 In this example, there were four items with percent positive response scores of 46 percent, 52 percent, 46 percent, and 56 percent.
-Averaging these item-level percent positive scores results in a composite score of .50, or 50 percent, on Overall Perceptions of Patient Safety.
+Averaging these item-level percent positive scores results in a composite score of .50, or 50 percent, on Nonpunitive Response to Mistakes.
 In this example, an average of about 50 percent of the respondents responded positively to the survey items in this composite.

-Once you calculate your hospital's percent positive response for each of the 12 safety culture composites, you can compare your results with the composite-level results from the 1,032 database hospitals.
+Once you calculate your nursing home's percent positive response for each of the 12 patient safety culture composites, you can compare your results with the composite-level results from the 226 database nursing homes.

 Percentiles were computed using the SAS® Software default method.
-The first step in this procedure is to rank order the percent positive scores from all the participating hospitals, from lowest to highest.
-The next step is to multiply the number of hospitals (n) by the percentile of interest (p), which in our case would be the 10th, 25th, 50th, 75th, or 90th percentile.
+The first step in this procedure is to rank order the percent positive scores from all the participating nursing homes from lowest to highest.
+The next step is to multiply the number of nursing homes (n) by the percentile of interest (p), which in our case would be the 10th, 25th, 50th, 75th, or 90th percentile.

-For example, to calculate the 10th percentile, one would multiply 1,032 (the total number of hospitals) by .10 (10th percentile).
-The product of n x p is equal to j+g, where j is the integer and g is the number after the decimal.
-If g equals 0, the percentile is equal to the percent positive value of the hospital in the jth position plus the percent positive value of the hospital in the jth +1 position, divided by 2 [(X(j) + X(j+1))/2].
-If g is not equal to 0, the percentile is equal to the percent positive value of the hospital in the jth +1 position.
+For example, to calculate the 10th percentile, one would multiply 226 (the total number of nursing homes) by .10 (10th percentile).
+The product of n x p is equal to j + g, where j is the integer and g is the number after the decimal.
+If g equals 0, the percentile is equal to the percent positive value of the nursing home in the jth position plus the percent positive value of the nursing home in the jth +1 position, divided by 2 [(X(j) + X(j+1))/2].
+If g is not equal to 0, the percentile is equal to the percent positive value of the nursing home in the jth +1 position.

-The following examples show how the 10th and 50th percentiles would be computed using a sample of percent positive scores from 12 hospitals (using fake data shown in Table 2).
+The following examples show how the 10th and 50th percentiles would be computed using a sample of percent positive scores from 12 nursing homes (using fake data shown in Table 2).
 First, the percent positive scores are sorted from low to high on Composite "A."

-- For the 10th percentile, we would first multiply the number of hospitals by .10:
+- For the 10th percentile, we would first multiply the number of nursing homes by .10:

 (n x p = 12 x .10 = 1.2).

 - The product of n x p = 1.2, where j = 1 and g = 2.
-Since g is not equal to 0, the 10th percentile score is equal to the percent positive value of the hospital in the jth +1 position:
+Since g is not equal to 0, the 10th percentile score is equal to the percent positive value of the nursing home in the jth +1 position:

 - j equals 1.

-- The 10th percentile equals the value for the hospital in the 2nd position = 48%.
+- The 10th percentile equals the value for the nursing home in the 2nd position = 48%.

-- For the 50th percentile, we would first multiply the number of hospitals by .50:
+- For the 50th percentile, we would first multiply the number of nursing homes by .50:

 (n x p = 12 x .50 = 6.0).

 - The product of n x p = 6.0, where j = 6 and g = 0.
-Since g = 0, the 50th percentile score is equal to the percent positive value of the hospital in the jth position plus the percent positive value of the hospital in the jth +1 position, divided by 2:
+Since g = 0, the 50th percentile score is equal to the percent positive value of the nursing home in the jth position plus the percent positive value of the nursing home in the jth +1 position, divided by 2:

 - j equals 6.